JAMSTEC > Research Institute for Marine Geodynamics (IMG) > Subduction Dynamics Research Center (SDR)

 Subduction Dynamics Research Center (SDR)

-Toward understanding the seismogenic zone from marine geophysical and geological survey and observation
+Toward understanding the seismogenic zones from marine geophysical and geological surveys and observations

 2021/07/16